 Because I happen to be working on three rather large repair orders of bumGenius pockets this week, I thought I’d do a quick post about the ins and outs of repairing these diapers.

 First, I have recently decided to stop accepting certain types of pocket diapers for certain types of repairs.
 I cannot (and am unmotivated to) keep up with what the different versions of bumGenius diapers are.
-One version features three different seams across the front seam:
+One version features three different seams across the front edge, another version has just one seam across the front.

 I will no longer be replacing the landing strip of the three-seam type.
 I will be happy to convert that version to snaps, but replacing the landing strip with new loop is all kinds of trouble.
 In order to pay myself fairly for my time and effort, I’d have to charge you nearly what the diaper cost new.